Ap0c/pi-audio-player/README.md

 where the first element is the currently playing item.

+**POST** - *201 on success, 400 on request problem.*

-- *PUT* - Send a JSON request to add a series of items to the queue, in the format:
+Send a JSON request to add a series of items to the queue, in the format:

 ```
 { "queue": [] }